bet4a/d3wiki/Time-Formatting.md

 * %Z - time zone offset, such as "-0700".
 * %% - a literal "%" character.

+For %U, all days in a new year preceding the first Sunday are considered to be in week 0.
+For %W, all days in a new year preceding the first Monday are considered to be in week 0.
 In some implementations of strftime and strptime (as in Python), a directive may include an optional field width or precision; this feature is not yet implemented in D3, but may be added in the future.
 Also note that the JavaScript environment does not provide a standard API for accessing locale-specific date and time formatters, so D3's implementation assumes the conventions of the English language (United States).

 <a name="_format" href="#_format">#</a> <b>format</b>(<i>date</i>)